 Is Temu's business model sustainable long-term?

 The answer is being tested right now.
-With the de minimis loophole closed since May 2025, US tariffs at 120-145%, and monthly active users declining, Temu is in the middle of its most challenging period.
-The bullish case points to advertising revenue, category mix shifts, and logistics optimization as pathways to profitability by 2026-2027.
-The bearish case notes that PDD Holdings' operating profit fell 13% in 2025, Q1 profit dropped 47%, and continued losses could test investor patience.
-The consensus among analysts is that Temu has a viable but narrowing path to profitability with significant execution risk.
+With de minimis duty-free treatment closed for China-origin goods, U.S. traffic estimates declining, and local fulfillment becoming more important, Temu is in the middle of its most challenging period.
+The bullish case points to advertising revenue, category mix shifts, and logistics optimization as pathways to profitability.
+The bearish case notes that parent-level profit came under pressure in 2025 and that continued international investment could test investor patience.
+The safest conclusion is that Temu has a plausible but narrowing path to profitability with significant execution risk.